Reading with children can improve their language, literacy, and social-emotional skills, increasing their knowledge of the world around them.

 We are making curriculum connections:

-Students of the Month: In recognition of students who: listen to classmates and share ideas respectfully.
+Students of the Month: In recognition of students who are not afraid of making mistakes

 KEY WORDS: